This post contains affiliate links.

 5. How to break the rules: Bold colors.

 Let’s say you’ve found an outfit you love to wear and it’s a bold or rich color, but you still want your photos to be bright?
 Communicate this during the planning phase of your session.
-We can select a location with neutral/light background to balance you out and make you pop.
+We can select a location with a neutral/light background to balance you out and make you pop.

 6. How to break the rules: Getting festive.